 M RESTAURANT THREADNEEDLE WALK

-In order to achieve this, Williams wanted a design team that did not specialise in commercial work; but one that would have a different take on how the scheme would evolve, while being able to synthesize the qualities of a residential interior with the necessary attributes of a restaurant.
-Enter René Dekker Design, a boutique practice specialising in global high end interior projects.
+In order to achieve this, Williams wanted a design team that did not specialise in commercial interior design; but one that would have a different take on how the design scheme would evolve, while being able to synthesize the qualities of residential interior designers with the necessary attributes of a restaurant.
+Enter award winning interior designer René Dekker Design, a boutique practice specialising in global high end interior design.
 The studio, barely two and half years old, was already making a name for itself with a string of stunning projects to their credit, and after their first interview, the die was cast.
 Once a brief was given, the studio provided the initial presentation, setting the tone for what has now become a breath-taking blend of subtle textures and bold shades with provocative art and thrilling features.

 The Den is yet another design Bon Bouche, tucked away behind a secret door on the wine bar wall.
 Here, an elite membership can recline in relative privacy and watch sports on a giant flat screen TV, play games on the X-box, play foosball or perhaps dabble in a spot of back gammon or poker.
 Running along the same theme as the gentlemen’s club, there are modern arm chairs paired with stylish yet simple drum tables.
 The walls appear to be covered in origami folded paper, yet on closer inspection, are actually flat printed masterpieces by French house Elitis.
 On the other wall there are back-lit glass fronted lockers, where members can leave their favourite tipple secured till the next time they occupy the space.